A botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 Other Uses of Activated Charcoal

 - In the automotive industry, activated charcoal is used to filter out contaminants.
 Canisters of activated charcoal are used to reduce the hydrocarbon emissions from vehicles that run on gasoline.
-Cars with air purification systems use activated charcoal to filter out contaminants inside the cabin.
+In addition, cars with air purification systems use activated charcoal to filter out contaminants inside the cabin.

-- Activated carbon is used in the production of beverages to remove bad tastes, odors, and helps to increase the shelf life of beverages.
+- Activated carbon is used in the production of beverages to remove bad tastes and odors and helps increase drinks' shelf life.

 - In the food industry, activated charcoal is used to purify food products.
-It is used to purify liquid syrups, fruit juices, edible oils, etc.
+For example, it is used to purify liquid syrups, fruit juices, edible oils, etc.

 Activated charcoal is nothing but carbon that is highly porous with a large surface area.
-The large surface area and the highly porous nature of activated charcoal make it an important purifying agent in many areas of application.
+The large surface area and the highly porous nature of activated charcoal make it an essential purifying agent in many application areas.

 Activated Charcoal Summarized

 Activated charcoal is nothing but activated carbon.
-Carbon, when treated with oxygen, transforms into activated charcoal with an increased surface area.
+When treated with oxygen, carbon transforms into activated charcoal with an increased surface area.

 Activated charcoal has many pores that help to trap impurities from liquids and gases through adsorption and has many industrial and medicinal uses.